agrommek/ByteMessage/README.md

 ## Compatibility

 Although written originally for the Arduino platform, there is nothing which prevents the library from being used on any other platform.
-The code is pure C++.
-Feel free to adapt to your needs.
+However, to determine endianness, some gcc-specific macros are used.
+Your mileage with other compilers may vary.

-Note that data types `uintX_t` are optional in C++.
+Also note that data types `uintX_t` are optional in C++.
 If they are not defined for your platform and/or compiler, this library will not work.